moffzilla/AWS-Fundamentals/README.md

 Ansible Specific Requirements :

+- You will need installed this Python module & Boto can be installed from your OS distribution or python’s using the pip command, install the AWS CLI and Boto3:

+	'pip install awscli boto3 -U --ignore-installed six'”.

 - Make sure you can SSH locally with ubuntu (you may need to add your pub key content into the '~/.ssh/authorized_keys')
 - Disable host checking '/etc/ansible/ansible.cfg' 'host_key_checking = False'
 - Update the Inventory as follows:
 	'/etc/ansible/host' 'localhost ansible_connection=local'
 -Install the 'moffzilla.docker' AKA 'ADC' Role
 	ansible-galaxy install -r requirements.yml